michaelgilmore/52-Solitaire/README.md

 # v1.5 1/27/2025
 - Add motivational quotes.
 - Set back arrow on Settings page to use foreground color.
 - Added feature to double-click on bottom card to move stack.
+REQUIRES REFACTORING, MOVING TO BACKLOG.
 - Fixed issue of moving card between tableau piles makes it not possible to move either the moved card or the bottom card to foundation.
+CANNOT REPRODUCE...
-- Changed waste pile clikc move to single click instead of double click.
+- Changed waste pile click move to single click instead of double click.

 # v1.4 1/26/2025
 - Added 52! logo image.